 I also differ from my old man in that I don't have 3 kids.
 I've never had a serious illness (yet, luckily).
 And, importantly, I don't consider myself to be the main breadwinner – my Australian wife has a very solid job with the government.

 My spouse and I sat down one weekend after buying our first home and took stock.

 Given her strong employment situation and her stronger ties in the country, we agreed she'd keep her life cover while I'd be better off investing.
-For example, I've recently sent any spare dollars to my Finder Earn account at 4.01%.

 The third reason we were able to make such a big call was that, fortunately, we were able to find a home within our means.